Needham Reiterates Zuora Inc - (ZUO) Buy Recommendation

 What is the Fund Sentiment?

-There are 383 funds or institutions reporting positions in Zuora Inc -.
-This is an increase of 20 owner(s) or 5.51% in the last quarter.
-Average portfolio weight of all funds dedicated to ZUO is 0.23%, an increase of 1.93%.
-Total shares owned by institutions increased in the last three months by 1.69% to 116,426K shares.
-The put/call ratio of ZUO is 0.62, indicating a bullish outlook.
+There are 388 funds or institutions reporting positions in Zuora Inc -.
+This is an increase of 19 owner(s) or 5.15% in the last quarter.
+Average portfolio weight of all funds dedicated to ZUO is 0.23%, a decrease of 3.45%.
+Total shares owned by institutions decreased in the last three months by 0.29% to 117,120K shares.
+The put/call ratio of ZUO is 0.56, indicating a bullish outlook.

 What are Other Shareholders Doing?

 Bank of New York Mellon holds 7,303K shares representing 5.32% ownership of the company.
 In it's prior filing, the firm reported owning 7,035K shares, representing an increase of 3.67%.
-The firm decreased its portfolio allocation in ZUO by 87.85% over the last quarter.
+The firm increased its portfolio allocation in ZUO by 5.57% over the last quarter.

 Praesidium Investment Management Company holds 6,635K shares representing 4.83% ownership of the company.
 In it's prior filing, the firm reported owning 7,233K shares, representing a decrease of 9.02%.
 The firm increased its portfolio allocation in ZUO by 2.43% over the last quarter.

 Baillie Gifford holds 5,144K shares representing 3.75% ownership of the company.
 In it's prior filing, the firm reported owning 5,110K shares, representing an increase of 0.66%.
-The firm decreased its portfolio allocation in ZUO by 60.17% over the last quarter.
+The firm increased its portfolio allocation in ZUO by 6.74% over the last quarter.

 Zuora Background Information